MinchinWeb/openttd-progressive-rail/readme.txt

 Known Issues
 -------------------------------------------------------------------------------
- * Vacuum Tube tracks have to be supplied by a seperate NewGRF
+ * Vacuum Tube tracks have to be supplied by a separate NewGRF

 Help!
 It broke!
 (Bug Report)
 -------------------------------------------------------------------------------